Package

 | SOURCE\%PKGNAME% | The complete source code (when installed) with each package having its own directory |

-do not specify C:\FREEDOS in the path.
-The install target may be referred
+example, do not specify C:\FREEDOS in the path.
+The install target may

 Programs that are not part of the core FreeDOS system (such as third party applications or games), can also be packaged using the same format described above, although they will probably need to have all files in their own directory most of the time.
 For example, for a package FOO containing a program that is not part of the FreeDOS core, we might have a package with the following structure: